web3privacy/web3privacy/README.md

 - [Arcana](https://arcana.network) - Users care about Privacy and Security, set your app apart with the most developer friendly data storage and privacy platform.
 Takes minutes to integrate ([Docs](https://docs.beta.arcana.network))
 - [Namada](https://namada.net) - Interchain Privacy ([Specs](https://specs.namada.net))
 - [Highline](https://highline.dev) - Highline is an execution layer for Ethereum ([Docs](https://highline.dev/docs/))
+- [TomoChainP](https://tomochain.com/tomop) - TomoP is a privacy protocols developed on TomoChain and designed to create safe and untraceable transactions ([GitHub](https://github.com/tomochain/tomop))
+- [burstIQ](https://burstiq.com) - Fuel your digital-first strategy with human health data.
+LifeGraph® takes the complexity out of managing sensitive human data freeing you to build trust through hyper-personalized health, work, and life digital experiences.
+- [Lit](https://litprotocol.com) - Lit is Decentralized Cryptography for Access Control, Compute, and Encryption ([Docs](https://developer.litprotocol.com))
+- [Onino](https://www.onino.io) - A Public Blockchain Delivering Privacy, On-Chain Identity, and Scalability.
+Built with a Unique DAG-Based Consensus Protocol to Provide Scalability for Large-Scale Use Cases.

 ## Wallet
 - [Sporran](https://www.sporran.org) -  The Sporran wallet is a browser extension that provides a gateway to the KILT blockchain identity protocol and Web3 services ([GitHub](https://github.com/BTE-Trusted-Entity/sporran-extension))